-Notwithstanding the above, the Department and PGCOA agree that for the duration of this Agreement only, (i.e. the Agreement covering the period July 1, 2013 through June 30, 2015), the Department will make reasonable efforts to permit five (5) persons from Unit Two to be off on annual leave per shift during peak vacation periods.
+Notwithstanding the above, the Department and PGCOA agree that the Department will make reasonable efforts to permit five (5) persons from Unit Two to be off on annual leave per shift during peak vacation periods.
 The Department will also make reasonable efforts to permit four (4) persons from Unit Two to be off on annual leave per shift during non-peak periods.
-The Department and PGCOA further understand and agree that this paragraph will remain in effect until a successor agreement is ratified pursuant to the applicable procedures set forth in the Prince George's County Labor Code.

-B. In order to assist employees in planning their annual leave use, the Department will maintain and update a master schedule of approved leave for the next six (6) months.
-The Department will accept written requests for annual leave.

-C. Submissions will be made between the first (1st) and the tenth (10th) day of the months of December, March, June, and September.
+- B. In order to assist employees in planning their annual leave use, the Department will maintain and update a master schedule of approved leave for the next six (6) months.
+The Department will accept written requests for annual leave. - C. Submissions will be made between the first (1st) and the tenth (10th) day of the months of December, March, June, and September.
 Leave requests will be acted upon by the twentieth (20th) of the month.
-The June leave window submission period will be extended to January 15th.

-D. An employee will not be entitled, based on seniority, to use more than a total of one hundred twenty (120) hours of annual leave during both peak periods combined, with no more than eighty (80) during any one leave period.
+The June leave window submission period will be extended to January 15th. - D. An employee will not be entitled, based on seniority, to use more than a total of one hundred twenty (120) hours of annual leave during both peak periods combined, with no more than eighty (80) during any one leave period.
 Additional leave will be granted after the leave window submission period based on seniority, first-come, first-served basis.